glennbechdevops/unleash-feature-management/README.md

 ## Overview

-In this lab, we will have a play with AWS Comprehend and feature toggles
+In this lab, we will have a play with AWS Comprehend and feature toggles.
+Please spend some time to read about the different services and tools used in this lab

+### AWS Comprehend

 Amazon Comprehend is an AWS service that offers powerful natural language processing (NLP) capabilities.
 It enables businesses to analyze and extract valuable insights from unstructured text data, such as customer reviews, social media